 - Honey glazed mashuga nuts: Substitute sugar with honey for a different kind of sweetness and a glossier finish.

 - Espresso mashuga nuts: Mix some finely ground espresso beans with the sugar and spices for a coffee-flavored treat.

 - Coconut tossed mashuga nuts: Toss the nuts in shredded coconut before baking for a tropical flavor.

 - Lemon zest mashuga nuts: Add lemon zest to the coating for a citrusy zing.

-- Maple cinnamon mashuga nuts: Use maple syrup in place of sugar and emphasize the cinnamon for a cozy, autumn-inspired flavor.
+- Maple cinnamon mashuga nuts: Use maple syrup instead of sugar and emphasize the cinnamon for a cozy, autumn-inspired flavor.

 - Chili lime mashuga nuts: Combine chili powder and lime zest for a zesty, spicy variation.

 How can I serve or use mashuga nuts?

 Mashuga nuts are great as a snack on their own but here are a few ideas;